muxx/slack-redmine-bot/README.md

 # Redmine bot for Slack

-Redmine issue name expender for Slack.
+Redmine issue name expander for Slack.

+Bot parses the issue numbers (`#54321`) and the links to issues (`http://redmine.host.com/issues/54321`) and displays the task name with attributes:
+* project
+* tracker
+* author
+* assigned to
+* category
+* version

 ![Example](/static/screenshot.png?raw=true)